universitetslektor docent vid Ekonomisk-historiska institutionen

 · Cultural economy · Consumer culture · Social meanings of money · Financialization of everyday life · Class, gender and personal finances · History of financial services · Correspondence schools and the market od education · History of documented identity and identity documents

-Current research projects (scroll down for project abstracts):
+Ongoing and recent research projects (scroll down for project abstracts):

 Shop Windows: Gender and the Circulation of Commercial Knowledge, with Klara Arnberg (Ekonomsk-historiska instiutionen, SU).
 The project is part of the Research Program Gendered spaces.
 Multidimensional walks in urban history/ Bekönade rum.
 Mångdimensionella vandringar i stadens historia.
 Grant: Riksbankens Jubileumsfond, 2016–2020)